-Empathy and the human at the centre: a core strength of design thinking, and one of its most challenging features for many people in organizations, is that it is human-centred.
+Empathy and the human at the centre is a core strength of design thinking.
+One of its most challenging features for many people in organizations is that it is human-centred.

 In design thinking there are many ways to get to understand and make sense of our user and the problems they are dealing with.
 One method is to actually embed yourself or your team with the client or user.
 See what she sees, experience what she experiences, and make sense of the problems she faces each day.

 You will tend to find that there are multiple problems, which complicate the solution.
 This gives you a real life understanding of the problem and how you might design the solution by focusing on the real problem rather than a symptom.